gilmaimon/Arduino-CloudStorage/README.md

 # Arduino-CloudStorage
-Arduino Arduino library for the CloudStorage server project Allows to easly store and retrive key/value pairs.
+Arduino library for the CloudStorage server project Allows to easly store and retrive key/value pairs.

 Example Usage: